FIAP-SOAT-G20/FIAP-TechChallenge-Fase2/README.md

 ```bash
 make k8s-apply
 ```

+> The resources will be created in the `tech-challenge-system` namespace

 > [!TIP]
 > To view the application, run `make k8s-status` or `kubectl get all -n tech-challenge-system`